CinTheDev/ThermalCamera/README.md

 Use [this guide](https://www.waveshare.com/wiki/3.5inch_RPi_LCD_(A)#Interface_Definition) to connect all other pins using jumper wires.

+## Raspberry Pi image configuration

+Now it's time to install the software on the Raspberry Pi.
+Install **Raspbian OS x32 lite** onto an sd card, it's important to use the lite version, the installation script later will install all necassary compontents.
+If you're using the pi-imager tool, you can optionally configure additional things like a different hostname and such.
+These things are recommended to configure:

+- Set hostname to thermal-camera
+- Create user "pi" with some password
+- Enable ssh

+Next step is to somehow get control of the Raspberry Pi terminal.
+It doesn't matter if it's over ssh, or using hdmi and a keyboard.

+- Connect the Raspberry Pi to the internet
+- Copy the contents of scripts/raspi onto the pi
+- Make run.sh executable, and execute
+- You will be prompted to input a password for a new user; input a new password for that user

+That new user is the one running the ThermalCamera software, and has no privileges besides running that software.
+The default name of that user is "thermal-camera".
+The system logs in as that user at startup.

+The initial user "pi" is used for administrative purposes, like installing packages, or configuring the system.
+This user has sudo priviliges.
+Whenever connecting via ssh, that user should be logged in as.

+The script will take a while to finish, an hour or so can be expected.
+At the end the Raspberry Pi will restart, and you should see something on the display, shortly followed by the ThermalCamera software being displayed.
+If that doesn't happen you should troubleshoot and investigate the command logs of the installation.
+If the display only shows white, it could also be that the display has been wired the wrong way, or some pins became disconnected.
+A faulty connection with the MLX module will be warned about inside the ThermalCamera Software.

 ## Development setup

 On our working machine, we have to make sure we can cross compile the program and upload it to the raspi.